 Your fiddle-leaf fig requires lots of bright, indirect light.
 A south- or east-facing window is perfect.
 If your home doesn't receive much natural light, try a grow light to keep your plant happy.

-If you notice these signs, bring your plant closer to a window or supplement it with a grow light.
+If you notice these signs, bring your plant near brighter, indirect light or supplement it with a grow light.

 2. Water Wisely